 Every day we share our personal information with different websites whether it’s making a purchase or simply logging in.

-Using SSL, your site visitors can validate that they are connected to your web server and not a sham server.
+Using SSL, your site visitors can validate that they are connected to your web server and not a spam server.
 In addition, it helps your visitors establish an HTTPS connection, so information exchanged between visitors and web server is encrypted.

-Recently, Google also announced that they are going to mark http sites as ‘Not Secure’.
+Recently, Google also announced that they are going to mark HTTP sites as ‘Not Secure’.

-In this tutorial we are going to show you how to install SSL using Cloudflare and Really Simple SSL.
+In this tutorial, we are going to show you how to install SSL using Cloudflare and Really Simple SSL.

-Steps to Install SSL and HTTPS:
+Steps to Install SSL using Cloudflare and Really Simple SSL:

 - Create a Cloudflare Account and add your site.